CredentialEngine/pathways/Overview.md

 ![2018-11-10 pathway trial](https://user-images.githubusercontent.com/2939046/48304734-2aaccc00-e4d3-11e8-98a8-f81257411a26.png)

-Each class is fined as follows:
+Each class is defined as follows:

 | Class       | Description   |
 | ------------- |-------------|